HackerFrogPepe/Chatbott/README.md

 Chatbott README

 Project introduction:
-This application was derived out university assessment, to create a chatbot implemented within a django application, this application is far from perfect but was created to show a range of skill sets learned of the short term.
+This application was derived out university assessment, to create a chatbot implemented within a django application, this application is far from perfect but was created to show a range of skill sets learned over the short term.

 Technologies used:
 Pycharm